ASP.NET Core Middleware Pipeline

 • Definition: A series of software components assembled into a pipeline to handle HTTP requests and responses.

-2. Pass Control: Call the next delegate to pass the request to the next middleware in the pipeline.
+2. Pass Control: Call the next delegate to continue the chain.

-3. Short-Circuit: Handle the request completely and generate a response without calling next.
+3. Short-Circuit: Exit early and return a response without calling next.

 Core Concepts